canjs/can-reflect-dependencies/doc/add-mutated-by.md

 });
 ```

-An optional `key` can be passed as a second argument when registering [map like](can-reflect.isMapLike.html) observable mutations, e.g:
+An optional `key` can be passed as a second argument when registering [can-reflect.isMapLike map like]
+observable mutations, e.g:

 ```js